DmitriyMy/GiantCore/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package giantd/giant-qt for Debian-based Linux systems.
-If you compile giantd/giant-qt yourself, there are some useful files here.
+This directory contains files used to package charedcoind/charedcoin-qt for Debian-based Linux systems.
+If you compile charedcoind/charedcoin-qt yourself, there are some useful files here.

-## giant: URI support ##
+## charedcoin: URI support ##

-giant-qt.desktop  (Gnome / Open Desktop)
+charedcoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install giant-qt.desktop
+	sudo desktop-file-install charedcoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your giantqt binary to `/usr/bin` and the `../../share/pixmaps/giant128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your charedcoinqt binary to `/usr/bin` and the `../../share/pixmaps/charedcoin128.png` to `/usr/share/pixmaps`

-giant-qt.protocol (KDE)
+charedcoin-qt.protocol (KDE)